Umbro: Football pinnacle

 Brazil became the first FIFA World Cup champion to wear kits by Umbro in 1958.
 Two years later, Manchester United Scottish player Denis Law signed an exclusive agreement with the brand, becoming the first footballer to be sponsored by Umbro.
 The England national team won its only title in 1966 wearing kits by Umbro (the deal had been signed in 1954).
 Of the 16 teams that competed, 15 wore kit manufactured by Umbro, the only exception being the USSR.
 By the late 1960s, 85% of British football teams wore kits manufactured by the company, including Celtic, the first British team to win a European Cup in 1967.
-Liverpool FC won the first four of their six European Cups while wearing Umbro kits, in 1977, 1978, 1981 and 1984.
+Liverpool F.C. won the first four of their six European Cups while wearing Umbro kits, in 1977, 1978, 1981 and 1984.